AliceO2Group/WebUi/docs/tutorial/time-server.md

 });
 ```

-This will answer with an object containing the date for each POST request to the endpoint "/api/getDate".

-We also want to stream the date via websocket, which acts like a TCP/IP socket.
-To broadcast a message we use the `ws` instance like this:
+The date could be also server pushed via WebSocket.
+To broadcast a message to all connected client run:

 ```js
 ws.broadcast(